 Preheat oven to broil*, but place pan on middle rack.
-Put peppers on cut side down and tomatoes cut side up.
+Put peppers on a cookie sheet cut side down and tomatoes cut side up.
 Place a couple of cloves of garlic amongst the peppers and tomatoes, drizzle it all with a little olive oil and sprinkle with a little salt.

 Bake for 20-25 minutes until tomatoes are slightly browned, but not charred, about this like.
 Remove tomatoes and set aside.

 Now we’re grilling, or charbroiling…let the peppers and garlic (if not too dark) bake a bit longer, but get them nice and charred, you’ll pull the skin off once they are done.

 Remove from the tray and place on a plate or in a plastic baggie for about 10 minutes to separate the skin from the flesh.
 Cover with plastic wrap and let them “sweat” for a bit.

 This recipe has been adapted from Closet Cooking

 Once they are cooled, peel away the charred skin from the flesh, remove the papery part of the garlic cloves to reveal the subtle softness of the garlic as well.

 Gather your ingredients for the Romesco sauce, spices, roasted peppers, tomatoes, garlic, lemon, almonds and olive oil.